tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 That accepting the fact that a BDSM subculture *exists* within the queer community further others us from the heteronormative white picket fences of the suburbs.
 And what is a queer person if they're not accepted by the suburban rabble?
 A monster, of course.

-But there's an odd attractiveness to the monsters of *Hellraiser*.
-When they move and speak there's a certain degree of attractive nobility in their appearance.
-These debauched angels may commit visceral acts of savagery, but they also possess a surprising grace and eloquence.
-While Benshoff may view these creatures as monster queers that are not at all positive representations of the community, it must needs be remarked that the cenobites in *Hellraiser* fit more comfortably into the role of anti-hero than that of the monster.

 </james>
 <from></from>
 </compare>